This page is part of © FOTW Flags Of The World website

 Flag of Fréjus

-The flag of Fréjus shows the municipal logotype on a white field, with the name FREJUS written in black below the logotype.
+The [former] flag of Fréjus shows the municipal logotype on a white field, with the name FREJUS written in black below the logotype.

 The logotype of Fréjus is derived from a bicephalous Roman statue.
 The statue is a marble bicephalous Hermes, which was discovered in 1970.
 It is now exhibited in the Archaeological Museum of Fréjus.
 The statue is also shown on a French postage stamp released on 13 June 1988 (face value: 3.70 FRF, YT 2548, M 88-35).
 The designer Roger Druet and the line-engraver Eugène Lacaque received the Prize of Philatelic Art for their artwork.
 The stamp is a long rectangle of 88 x 25 mm and shows on a blue background three views of Hermes (both heads facing the viewer, flanking a profile view showing the two opposite heads.)